chromaui/chromatic-docs/gitlab.md

   script:
     - yarn chromatic --project-token=$CHROMATIC_PROJECT_TOKEN

-  #👇Filters the execution to run only on the master branch.
+  #👇Filters the execution to run only on the main branch.
   rules:
     - if: $CI_COMMIT_BRANCH == $CI_DEFAULT_BRANCH
       when: always